CastosHQ/Seriously-Simple-Podcasting/readme.txt

 This issue actually has nothing to do with this plugin.
 Your server and your WordPress installation will each have a maximum file upload size that you are allowed to make use of and there is no way for this plugin to override that.
 There are a few ways in which you can increase your server's maximum file upload size, but those instructions are outside the scope of this plugin's FAQ.

-= Why don't I see the media player when I view the individual episode pages? =
+= Why don't I see the audio player when I view the individual episode pages? =

 There could be a few reasons for this:

+1. You have not set the audio player to appear for the full content of an episode - you can change this in the podcast settings
-1. Your episode audio file is a reference to a folder and not a specific file
+2. Your episode audio file is a reference to a folder and not a specific file
-2. The audio file is password protected
+3. The audio file is password protected
-3. Your site is running on an IP address and not a domain name
+4. Your site is running on an IP address and not a domain name
-4. You have one a plugin installed that conflicts with the WordPress media player
+5. You have a plugin installed that conflicts with the WordPress media player

-If any of these are true for you then that will most likely be the reason that the media player is not showing on your podcast episodes.
+If any of these are true for you then that will most likely be the reason that the audio player is not showing on your podcast episodes.

 = Why does my podcast image not save properly? =